Some people find that avoiding specific triggers like dairy, fried food, and gluten helps reduce irritable bowel syndrome (IBS) symptoms.

 Second, many people with IBS report that milk triggers their symptoms.
 But it’s unclear if people with IBS are more likely to have lactose intolerance.

-If you need to cut out dairy completely, you may need to get calcium from other calcium-rich foods.
+If you need to cut out dairy completely, you may need calcium from other calcium-rich foods.

 Doctors may recommend choosing calcium-rich foods over calcium supplements, as supplements may increase your risk for cardiovascular conditions, as outlined in a